What is Hemogram Test?

 - Medical history discussion: The healthcare provider will review your medical history, including any previous diagnoses, medications, surgeries, or relevant family medical history.

 - Blood sample collection: The healthcare provider or a phlebotomist will collect a small sample of your blood, typically from a vein in your arm.
-The procedure is usually quick and relatively painless.
+The procedure is relatively painless. and usually quick.

 - Laboratory analysis: The collected blood sample will be sent to a laboratory for analysis.
 The results may be available on the same day or may take a few days, depending on the laboratory’s processing time.